(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tianjin air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Tianjin air is currently 1 times above the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Monday, Sep 20|

 |Tuesday, Sep 21|

 |Saturday, Sep 25|